Proposal of ensemble qubits with two-atom decay: Inhomogeneous broadening

 \section{Inhomogeneous broadening}

 So far, we have considered a model, where there is no spin dephasing.
 Now, we consider inhomogeneous broadening, which is the main source of noise in typical atomic ensembles.
-It is described by the following Hamiltonian
+The thermal noise can safely be neglected here, since the number of thermal photons is very low.
+For example, for NV spin ensembles with an atomic transition frequency of $\omega_q\simeq2\pi\times3$~GHz, the thermal photon number $n_{\rm th}$ is found to be $\simeq0.03$ at a temperature $T=40$~mK, according to the expression $n_{\rm th}=\left[\exp(\hbar \omega_q/k_{B}T)-1\right]^{-1}$.